The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 Once you open both your Trad + Roth IRA accounts, go into your Trad IRA FIRST, you should automatically have a Fidelity Federal Money Market Fund (Settlement Fund).
 This is basically cash, and where we can use to hold any money for transactions.

-Step 3: Wait 3-7 days before making the Roth Conversion
+Step 3: Wait 7-14 days for money to settle before making the Roth Conversion

 - (2) Go to the top Menu "TRANSFER"